sonicka/todoapp-react/README.md

 ### Overview

-- Shows total number of tasks and number of unfinished tasks.
+- Shows total number of tasks and number of unfinished tasks
-- Display button for creating a new task and option to filter out only unfinished tasks.
+- Displays button for creating a new task and option to filter out only unfinished tasks

 ### Task List